byu-osl/city-issue-server/README.md

 ## Installation and workflow

+**tl;dr:** run `git clone https://github.com/byu-osl/city-issue-server.git && cd city-issue-server && npm install && npm install -g gulp && npm start` followed by `node load-database.js`

 Install [Node.js](https://nodejs.org/) and [MongoDB](http://docs.mongodb.org/manual/installation/)(and make sure it's running!).
 After that, run this in your terminal:

 	git clone https://github.com/byu-osl/city-issue-server.git && cd city-issue-server

-Install your dependencies using npm (this may take 2-3 minutes):
+*All terminal commands should be from the city-issue-server directory from now on*.
+Install your dependencies using npm (this may take a minute or two, and may require using sudo):

 	npm install

-That could take 2-3 minutes.
+	npm install -g gulp

 Start the server:

 	npm start

 Npm tries to use [node supervisor](https://github.com/isaacs/node-supervisor) to run, and falls back to `node server.js` if you don't have it installed.
-After that, you can hit the homepage at [http://localhost:3000/](http://localhost:3000/).
+After that, you can hit the homepage at [http://localhost:3000/](http://localhost:3000/). **Note**: you won't see anything on the homepage until you run `gulp`.
+See the next section for details.

+After the server is running:

+	node load-database.js

 #### Frontend workflow